Different storage for Cloud based DAM platforms and Software

-Why you should choose a provider that leverages agile storage to save money and time.
+Why you should choose a DAM that leverages agile storage to save money and time.

 Whilst the best DAM platforms are complemented by rich features and delightful user experiences, their primary purpose comes down to one factor: storage.
 You can’t begin to organise your digital assets without a safe repository which ensures their security, recoverability and accessibility.